Emergency Light Circuit Board Instruction

 • Unit doesn’t light on test: dead/loose battery, blown fuse, open LED head, failed transfer relay/board.

-• LEDs flicker or dim on battery: weak battery, wrong lamp load, failing constant-current driver on the board.
+• LEDs flicker or dim on battery: weak battery, wrong lamp load, failing constant-current driver on the circuit board.

 • “Charging” forever: battery end-of-life, bad charger circuit, miswired AC input (incorrect lead tap).